AbhishekChinchani/Samsung_pd/README.md

 **Explaination**

 - These repoprts specify a skew report ,For skew reports, each report entry  is a  pair  of  sink  pins and their relative skew.
+- Skews reported by report_clock_timing are local skews only.
+Local skew exists from one sink pin to another only if their associated sequential devices are connected via a data path in the appropriate     from-to sense.

 - report_clock_timing -type latency